 For me this is where they get really fun.
 Mud adds to the difficulty of events, wet and muddy obstacles are a lot tougher than bone dry ones, but it also adds to the enjoyment.
 There’s nothing better than getting filthy and muddy, slipping around and acting like big kids again.
 It’s a real chance to let go and just have fun.

 No I’m not trying be facetious, promise!
 “Running” is a key feature of obstacle course races, but don’t panic.
 Before my first event a friend described it well.
 “Don’t worry,” she said.
 “You only usually have to run about 500-800m until the next obstacle, so it’s not like you’re running 5km non stop”.

 Of course, you have to DO the obstacles, but they are a pleasant break in the running, which let’s be honest, most of us don’t love.
 There’s no need to be scared of the running, you can walk it if you want, but do make sure your body can handle the chosen distance first.
 Even walking 10 miles is tough.
 My advice, don’t be scared, but do be realistic.

 Now we’ve done the really obvious ones, let’s look at the less obvious aspects.
 Most races don’t have specific changing areas, (even if they do, they tend to be gender specific but communal).
 If you do more than one event you’ll quickly get used to stripping down by your car or somewhere in the event village.
 The important thing is getting out of wet and muddy clothes, and getting warm and dry quickly.

 You’ll see lots of people wearing changing robes, but a dressing gown can go a long warm to keep you warm and dry.
-Pack loose clothes like joggers, a cotton tee, and a hoodie to get changed into.
+Pack loose clothes like sweats, a cotton tee, and a hoodie to get changed into.
 Don’t forget clean socks and underwear, a possibly a woolly hat.
-Take a bin bag to shove all your grubby kit into.
+Take a garbage bag to shove all your grubby clothes into.

 Lots of Fun